April 24, 2020 update

 • OECD Policy Brief: Testing for COVID-19: A way to lift confinement restrictions – This brief discusses how testing strategies can be used to achieve three main goals: 1) Suppressing the resurgence of local outbreaks; 2) Identifying people who have developed some form of immunity and can safely return to work; and 3) Gaining intelligence on the evolution of the epidemic, including on when a threshold for herd immunity has been reached.

-The European Commission’s working document aims to collect and review publicly available information from manufacturers on commercially available devices for COVID-19 and to review performance assessment studies of test methods and devices for COVID-19 that have been performed by academic institutions, national regulatory agencies, international organisations, health technology assessment (HTA) bodies, reference laboratories, and similar organisations.
+• Current performance of COVID-19 test methods and devices and proposed performance criteria: The European Commission’s working document aims to collect and review publicly available information from manufacturers on commercially available devices for COVID-19 and to review performance assessment studies of test methods and devices for COVID-19 that have been performed by academic institutions, national regulatory agencies, international organisations, health technology assessment (HTA) bodies, reference laboratories, and similar organisations.